 - But the CRT does have a moderate correlation with measures of intelligence, such as the IQ test.

-- The CRT also correlates highly with various measures of mental heuristics,Cognitive abilities and behavioral biases (Oechssler, Roider & Schmitz, 2009) which are strategies to quickly form judgments, make decisions, and find solutions to complex problems.
+- The CRT also correlates highly with various measures of mental heuristics,Cognitive abilities and behavioral biases (Oechssler, Roider & Schmitz, 2009) which are strategies make decisions, quickly form judgments, and determine solutions to complicated problems.

 - Test scores are also significantly related to subjects’ time and risk preferences.Cognitive abilities and behavioral biases (Oechssler, Roider & Schmitz, 2009)